Improving the user experience

 - Use my microphone and webcam - Allow the microphone and webcam to be used by the desktop or application.

 - Don’t use my microphone or webcam - Do not allow the microphone or webcam to be used by the desktop or application.

 You can choose how Flash content is displayed.
 This content is normally displayed in Flash Player and includes video, animation, and applications:

 On the Flash page of the Preferences dialog box, select one of the following options:

-ClearType font smoothing (also known as Sub-pixel font rendering) improves the quality of displayed fonts beyond that available through traditional font smoothing or anti-aliasing.
-You can turn this feature on or off, or specify the type of smoothing by editing the following setting in [WFClient] section of the appropriate configuration file:
+ClearType font smoothing (also known as subpixel font rendering) improves the quality of displayed fonts beyond that available through traditional font smoothing or anti-aliasing.
+You can turn this feature on or off.
+Or you specify the type of smoothing by editing the following setting in [WFClient] section of the appropriate configuration file:

 FontSmoothingType = number

 where number can take one of the following values: